GLIMS-RGI/rgitools/docs/dem_examples/columbia.rst

 Summary
 -------

-This shows us:

 - ASTER (when it has no gaps, which is the case here) is noisy over flat glacier surfaces (north-east of the glacier)
 - DEM3 is obviously based on ASTER but is smoother
-- the difference in dates between ASTER and the newer products (TanDEM-X, ArcticDEM) is very clear
+- clear differences between ASTER and the newer products (TanDEM-X, ArcticDEM) might be due to mass-loss, although it seems exaggerated
-- it is one of these examples where ArctiDEM has too many data gaps.
+- it is one of the cases where ArctiDEM has too many data gaps

 Maps